amanbolat/stared-awesome-creator/PLAN.md

 ## Acceptance Criteria
 - Daily systemd runs on Debian arm64 complete without AWS dependencies.
 - Per-category markdown tables with `stars | name | description` are generated.
-- New lists can be added by updating `config/lists.yml` and registering a parser.
+- New list configs can be added by creating another `config/list.yml` and registering a parser.
 - All tests run locally using fixtures and mocks only.